gagneurlab/drop/docs/source/prepare.rst

 Parameter              Type       Description                                                                                                               Default/Examples
 =====================  =========  ========================================================================================================================  ======
-groups                 list       Same as in aberrant expression.                                                                                           ``# see aberrant expression example`` genome                 character  Full path of a human reference genome fasta file                                                                          ``/path/to/hg19.fa`` gatkIgnoreHeaderCheck  boolean    If true (recommended), it ignores the header warnings of a VCF file when performing the allelic counts                    ``true`` padjCutoff             numeric    Same as in aberrant expression.                                                                                           ``0.05`` allelicRatioCutoff     numeric    A number between [0.5, 1) indicating the maximum allelic ratio allele1/(allele1+allele2) for the test to be significant.  ``0.8``
+groups                 list       Same as in aberrant expression.                                                                                           ``# see aberrant expression example`` gatkIgnoreHeaderCheck  boolean    If true (recommended), it ignores the header warnings of a VCF file when performing the allelic counts                    ``true`` padjCutoff             numeric    Same as in aberrant expression.                                                                                           ``0.05`` allelicRatioCutoff     numeric    A number between [0.5, 1) indicating the maximum allelic ratio allele1/(allele1+allele2) for the test to be significant.  ``0.8``